Nradko/abax-protocol/README.md

 **Disclaimer** Due to frequent code updates and the migration to ink!4 the code for benchmarking/creating graphs is not up to date and its execution will fail.

 - `scripts/benchmarking` folder contains a set of benchmarks.
-Each of them is runnable via `npx ts-node <path_to_the_benchmark>`.
+Each of them is runnable via `npx tsx <path_to_the_benchmark>`.
 After its execution a set of output files will be produced:

   - plot(s) (created using `chart.js`)
   - results in csv format